Anakeesta Knob

 Anakeesta Knob is a mountain in the Great Smoky Mountains National Park in Tennessee.
 It has an elevation of 5,988 ft, and is accessible via The Boulevard Trail.

 Description

 Anakeesta Knob is located in the central Great Smoky Mountains in Sevier County, Tennessee.
 It is situated between Mount LeConte to the northwest, and Mount Kephart and Charlies Bunion to the east.
 At an elevation of 5,988 ft, Anakeesta Knob is the tallest mountain in Tennessee with an elevation less than 6,000 ft.
 The mountain is largely forested, and contains exposed rock outcroppings on its summit.
 Anakeesta Knob is accessible via The Boulevard Trail, which runs between Mount Le Conte and the Appalachian Trail at Mount Kephart.
-The name "Anakeesta" means "the place of high ground" in the Cherokee language.
+The name "Anakeesta" means "the place of high ground" or "the place of the Balsams" in the Cherokee language.